AdobeDocs/release-notes.en/current.md

 <!-- ![Banner](assets/release-notes-header.png) -->

-This page helps you find application-specific release notes, upcoming events, new tutorials, and the latest Support articles on Experience League.
+This page is a central release notes resource for Experience Cloud products.
+Find links to application-specific release notes, upcoming events, new tutorials, and the latest Support articles on Experience League.
 Your personalized homepage on Experience League is tailored to your interests.

 <!-- * [Customize your learning](https://experienceleague.adobe.com/en/home/profile-settings): Help us customize your learning experience.
 Select your role, industry, and the products that interest you.
 * [Browse and discover](https://experienceleague.adobe.com/en/browse): Find popular content, new tutorials, documentation, upcoming events, and more!